Indirect Inference With(Out) Constraints: Indirect Inference With(Out) Constraints

-where $\tilde{\lambda}_{TH}(\theta )$ is the vector of KT multipliers delivered by this constrained optimization. {Recall that we have simplified} the exposition by considering {only auxiliary parameter estimates $\tilde{\beta}_{TH}^{r}(\theta )$ defined as above}. {Alternatively, we could consider auxiliary parameters based on $H$ simulated paths of length $T$:} and then compute\footnote{Extending the results of GMR, we can conclude that $\tilde{ \beta}_{TH}^{r}(\theta )$ and $\bar{\beta}_{T,H}^{r}(\theta )$ are asymptotically equivalent and would lead to asymptotically equivalent I-I estimators of $\theta$. {However,} the results of Gourieroux, Renault and Touzi (2000) {suggest} that an I-I estimator based on $\bar{\beta}_{T,H}^{r}(\theta )$ will have better finite sample properties, at the cost of performing $H$ optimizations in the auxiliary model instead of only just one.
+{Recall that we have simplified} the exposition by considering {only auxiliary parameter estimates $\tilde{\beta}_{TH}^{r}(\theta )$ defined as above}. {{}Alternatively, we could consider $H$ auxiliary parameters based on a single simulated paths of length $T$: for $h=1,\dots,H$} and then compute\footnote{Extending the results of GMR, we can conclude that $\tilde{ \beta}_{TH}^{r}(\theta )$ and $\bar{\beta}_{T,H}^{r}(\theta )$ are asymptotically equivalent and would lead to asymptotically equivalent I-I estimators of $\theta$. {However,} the results of Gourieroux, Renault and Touzi (2000) {suggest} that an I-I estimator based on $\bar{\beta}_{T,H}^{r}(\theta )$ will have better finite sample properties, at the cost of performing $H$ optimizations in the auxiliary model instead of only just one.
 This discussion is beyond the scope of this paper. }